aslihanzehradonmez/simple-cpp-applications/README.md

 ### ✅ File Reading & Writing App 📂
 A complete file manager on the terminal.
 Offers reading, writing, analyzing, copying, deleting, renaming files, and viewing directory content and file properties.
 Windows-specific enhancements included.

----

-### 🕒 Coming Soon

-### 🕗 Prime Number Finder 🔍
+### ✅ Prime Number Finder 🔍
-Finds all prime numbers within a given range entered by the user.
-Great for learning nested loops and prime-checking logic.
+Finds all prime numbers within a given range entered by the user, checks if a number is prime, finds the first N primes, and performs prime factorization.
+Great for learning loops, conditions, and efficiency techniques.

-### 🕗 Grade Calculator 📝
+### ✅ Grade Calculator 📝
-Accepts midterm and final exam scores and computes a weighted average and corresponding letter grade.
+Accepts midterm and final exam scores, computes a weighted average, assigns a letter grade, and optionally handles multiple subjects and class-wide averages.

-### 🕗 Caesar Cipher 🔐
+### ✅ Caesar Cipher 🔐
-Simple encryption app using the Caesar cipher method.
-Users can encode or decode messages by selecting a shift value.
+A simple encryption app supporting Caesar, Vigenère, and Transposition ciphers.
+Users can encode or decode messages interactively.

-### 🕗 User Login System 👤
+### ✅ User Login System 👤
-A basic login system that checks username and password against a stored file or simple in-memory list.
+A basic CLI login system with registration, login, and session support.
+Passwords are hashed and stored in a file.
+Includes color-coded prompts and hidden password input for Windows.

 ---